Fashion is something people either love or hate.

-“Retro,” on the other hand, doesn’t refer to old items, but rather refers to styles which copy vintage items.
+“Retro,” on the other hand, doesn’t refer to old items but rather refers to styles that copy vintage items.

 Makeup has been used by women since before Cleopatra’s time.
 They would use berries and other fruits to give their faces some color.